coderefinery/presentations/2024-aarhus.md

 .left-column60[
 - What is CodeRefinery?

-- The evolution of research software engineering (RSE)
+- The evolution of .emph[research software engineering] (RSE)

-- Learning software engineering craft in the age of AI?
+- Learning software engineering craft in the .emph[age of AI]?

-- Thoughts about how to support career development of RSEs
+- Thoughts about how to support .emph[career development] of RSEs

-- Fostering collaboration between RSEs and researchers
+- Fostering .emph[collaboration] between RSEs and researchers

-- Which competences might be needed in the future?
+- Which .emph[competences] might be needed in the future?
 ]

 .right-column30[